sabifo4/mammals_dating/01_SeqBayes_S1/01_BASEML/02_Hessian/README.md

 ### IMPORTANT NOTE
-The results for the main tree hypothesis (T2) were repeated as we found out that 11 nuclear genes out of the final 15,268 genes included in data set 1 were also present in data set 2 (the data set that we were going to use in the second step of the sequential Bayesian dating analysis).
+The results for the main tree hypothesis (T2) were repeated as we found out that 11 nuclear genes out of the final filtered genes included in data set 1 were also present in data set 2 (the data set that we were going to use in the second step of the sequential Bayesian dating analysis).
 While this does not affect the other 6 tree hypotheses, we had to make sure that there were no overlapping genes between the two data sets that are going to be used in the sequential Bayesian dating approach to